HarrieO/HarrieO.github.io/_pages/about.md

 ---

 I am an assistant professor at the [Data Science Group](https://www.ru.nl/datascience/) of the [Institute of Computing and Information Sciences (iCIS)](https://www.ru.nl/icis/) of the [Radboud University](https://www.ru.nl/english/).
-Additionally, I am currently also a visiting research scholar at [Google DeepMind](https://deepmind.google/).
-My research lies on the intersection of machine learning and information retrieval, it primarily concerns learning from user interactions on rankings.
+My research lies on the intersection of machine learning and information retrieval, it primarily concerns optimizing ranking systems and learning from user interactions on rankings.
-In particular, I focus on methods that correct for the effects of interaction biases.
+Additionally, some of my research is also about explainable A.I.

 For the latest news about me or my research check out [my LinkedIn profile](https://www.linkedin.com/in/harrie-oosterhuis-277b5689/). <!-- or [my blog posts](year-archive). -->